The movement

 What if it all started with parking?

-A bike that is parked safely and conveniently is a bike that gets used.
+A bike that can be securely and conveniently parked is a bike that gets used.

-By making parking simple, accessible, and reliable, we remove a major barrier to adopting cycling as a mode of transportation.
-What may seem like a minor detail then becomes a powerful tool for changing habits.
+By making bike parking simple, accessible, and reliable, we are removing a major barrier to adopting cycling as a mode of transportation.
+What might seem like a minor detail becomes a powerful tool for changing habits.

 12% to 25%

-Trips under 15 km could be made by bike with the right infrastructure in place.
+of trips under 15 km could be made by bicycle if adequate infrastructure existed.

 The impact